Mehdi-Faraji/Extremal-Regions-of-Extremum-Levels/README.md

 ## Contribution.
 The main contributions of EREL are:
-- A new interest point called Maxima of Gradient Magnitudes (MGMs) is introduced.
+- A new interest point called **Maxima of Gradient Magnitudes (MGMs)** is introduced.
 MGMs are mostly concentrated around the edges (region boundaries)

 ![MGMs](/Images/mgms_all.jpg)

-- Using global information of the image to select the extremal regions
+- Using global information of the image to select the extremal regions.
+The extracted regions have:

-    * Improving repeatability
+    * *High repeatability*

-    * Detecting regions that covers most part of the image (higher coverage than MSER)
+    * *High Coverage*: Extracted regions cover most part of the image

-    * High-efficiency implementation
+    * *High Adaptability*: EREL can be used in wide range of applications

+- *Efficient implementation*: EREL has been implemented by C++, however it can be easily run in Matlab using the provided interface written in a MEX (Matlab Executable) file.

 ### If you use this code please cite the following publications:
 [1] Faraji, Mehdi, et al. "Extremal regions detection guided by maxima of gradient magnitude."
 IEEE Transactions on Image Processing 24.12 (2015): 5401-5415. [pdf]( http://vbn.aau.dk/ws/files/219488957/tip_preprint.pdf)